JohnnyRyan1/geospatial-data-science/README.md

 ## Step 3: Make a new environment

-Each lab includes an <code>environment file.yml</code> which can be used to set up your Python environment.
-To install the environment for Lab #1, type the following:
+Each lab includes an environment file (e.g. <code>environment.yml</code>) which can be used to set up your Python environment.
+Foe example, to install the conda environment for Lab #1, type the following in a terminal:

-<code>cd geospatial_data_science</code>
 <code>conda env create -f environment.yml</code>

 This will create a new environment called **lab1**.
 To activate this environment, type